 Interested?
 You’re not alone.
 College dual enrollment rates continue to grow across the country.
 “More and more high schools are offering it,” notes John Fink, a research associate with Community College Research Center (CCRC) at Columbia University.
 “And the research shows a net benefit for participants in terms of increased rates of going to college and in overall college performance.”

 1. It’s best for students planning on attending a state school.

 In general, students who plan to attend an in-state public institution stand to gain the most benefits from dual enrollment.
 That’s because in most states, public universities are required to accept the credits earned through the program.
 Private and out-of-state public institutions are not required to accept those credits (and often will not).
 That means your student may still have to take—and you will still have to pay for—that economics class she took via dual enrollment, if your student attends a private or out-of-state institution.

 2. Make sure it’s right for your student.

-3. It’s a nice way to explore before college.
+3. It’s a nice way to get a taste of and explore college.

 Dual enrollment high school programs have an important benefit, in Fink’s opinion: it allows students to try out different areas of study before they get to college.
 “Students can use college dual enrollment to explore a topic,” he says.
 “And that sort of exploration is good.”
 In general, this kind of exploration can make students more focused when entering college, which increases the likelihood they’ll graduate in four years.